Item Variations¶

 Step 2: Choose Attribute Values¶

-- Click Manage to open the full attribute editor
+- Click OK to close the modal

 Example: For Color, select "Red", "Blue", "Green".
 For Size, select "S", "M", "L", "XL".